kubatjanf/AMDI/README.md

    - Mount the chamber to the body rails using the sliders.
    - Fill with water (approx. 150 mL), seal with the lid, and ensure no leakage.

+> You can refer to the AI Assistant for help with assembly, calibration, and initial measurements: https://chatgpt.com/g/g-686f85880f7c81918232c61168e00342-amdi-ai-assistant

 ---

 ## Calibration